newtonkiragu/blog/_posts/2020-02-29-last-kicks-of-a-dying-horse.markdown

 ---
 layout: post
-title: Last Kicks of a Dying Horse
+title: Last Kicks of a Dying Horse.
 date: 2020-02-29 18:57:20 +0300
 description: I have a bug in my code.
 It is driving me crazy.
 I can't view the source code.
 I can't see any dependencies.
 img: last_kicks_of_a_dying_horse/header.jpeg